perfsonar/docs/install_config_first_time.rst

 ==========
 You should now have a fully configured host regularly collecting data.
 A few things you may consider exploring:

+* perfSONAR contains tools such as the Network Diagnostic Tester that are disabled by default.
+For information on enabling/disabling various tools see the section :doc:`manage_services`.
 * Your regular tests record data that can be presented on graphs.
 To view the results on the toolkit provided graphs see the section :doc:`using_graphs`
 * The perfSONAR Toolkit provides a number of on-demand testing tools you may be interested in exploring.
 More information can be found on the following pages:
     * :doc:`using_ndt`